McDonald’s Twitter Hack: ‘Tiny Hands’ Trump A ‘Disgusting Excuse Of A President’

 The hashtag #BoycottMcDonalds might soon be trending along with #BoycottHawaii.
-That’s because, according to the Huffington Post, along with plenty of other Twitter users, President Donald Trump might not want to order a Big Mac to eat with a knife and fork at McDonald’s in the near future, at least not if the below screenshots of the controversial McDonald’s corporate tweet was actually sent by McDonald’s.
+That’s because according to the Huffington Post, along with plenty of other Twitter users, President Donald Trump might not want to order a Big Mac to eat with a knife and fork at McDonald’s in the near future, at least not if the below screenshots of the controversial McDonald’s corporate tweet was actually sent by McDonald’s.
 Update: The McDonald’s corporate account says that they were hacked and that Twitter notified them of the problem.
-The tweet at hand that disparaged President Trump’s hands and called him disgusting has been deleted (whereby it was originally pinned to the top of McDonald’s corporate Twitter account) and McDonald’s says their Twitter account is now secure.
+The tweet at hand that disparaged President Trump’s hands and called him disgusting has been deleted (whereby it was original pinned to the top of McDonald’s corporate Twitter account) and McDonald’s says their Twitter account is now secure.

 Twitter notified us that our account was compromised.
 We deleted the tweet, secured our account and are now investigating this.